 As long as the Mediterranean diet is adapted to the body’s needs, then there is no risk in following it.
 On the contrary, it is a varied and balanced diet, rich in micro and macronutrients of high quality.

 Yes, if you want to take care of your cardiovascular system and age in good health.
 It is all the more appropriate if you suffer from lipid disorders (hypercholesterolemia, hypertriglyceridemia, etc.), a metabolic syndrome, or a history of cardiovascular pathologies.
 If you are overweight, the Mediterranean diet can also be an excellent way to achieve a healthy weight.
 If you are already in good health, the Cretan diet will allow you to maintain this optimal state of health for as long as possible.

 Indeed, physical activity is one of the pillars of the Mediterranean diet.
 By studying the populations around the Mediterranean, A. Keys realized that gentle, outdoor physical activity was an integral part of everyday life.
 To optimize the effects of the Mediterranean diet, it is therefore recommended to practice 30 minutes of activity per day: walking, hiking, cycling, running, swimming, dancing, etc.

 How can I not gain weight?

-The Mediterranean diet is not low-calorie or restrictive, so there is no reason to regain weight.
-Moreover, it is a way of life that is supposed to be adopted in the very long term.
+The Mediterranean diet is not low-calorie or restrictive, so there is no reason to regain the weight.
+Moreover, it is a way of life that is supposed to be adopted in the long term.
 As long as good habits are maintained, there is no justification for weight gain.